 Some people use the terms sales process and sales methodology interchangeably.
 However, there is a huge difference between them.
 Here’s why.

-On the other hand, sales methodology refers to the way you sell your products or services.
+On the other hand, sales methodology refers to the way you sell your product or service.
 It establishes the guiding principles that teach your employees:

 - How to approach every sales stage

 Sticking to only one sales methodology would not be a mistake.
 However, finding one that works for you and your organization is key.
-We suggest experimenting with different methodologies and the one that helps you attract more potential customers and close more sales, well, that deserves your full-attention.
+We suggest experimenting with different methodologies and the one that helps you attract more prospects and close more sales, well, that deserves your full-attention.

-For instance, the Challenger sales methodology is popular among companies.
+The Challenger sales methodology has been widely adopted by companies as an incredibly effective approach.
 It teaches sales managers and reps to study their prospects and tailor their communications to a specific target audience.

-Without a sales methodology in place, it’s difficult to create and maintain the sales process.
-The methodology influences the way you build all stages of the sales process.
+Without a sales methodology in place, it’s difficult to enable and maintain the sales process and move from one stage to the next stage.
+The methodology influences the way you build leads at all stages of the sales process.

 Why Is It Necessary to Create a Solid Sales Process?